 We’ve been there—vacation request procedures that are clumsy, time consuming, and unclear.
 It douses any initial euphoria about an upcoming vacation in cold water.
 Let’s fix that.
-First, map out your process—often it needs two people: the person requesting, and the authorizing manager.
+First, map out your process—often it needs two people: the person requesting time off, and the authorizing manager.
 Now automate that flow.
 Typeform lets you fire off a request and get a response in seconds, via the notification of your choice.
 Now you can relax and focus on which Hawaiian shorts will attract the most admirers.

 Unless you’re trapped the 1970s, you’ll know that there’s a link between regular breaks from work, and motivation at work.
 Employees won’t always reach for the vacation request form unless they’re given a little nudge.
 The culture of taking time off should run through the entire organization.
 Avoid sending out negative signals, like asking why an employee needs time off on those dates.
 Start asking when they last took a vacation.
 In fact—when was the last time you took one?